Aviation General Manager

 Balram “B” Bheodari has more than 25 years of experience in aviation leadership and management roles.

-He leads the Airport’s Public Safety and Security, and Operations, Maintenance
+He leads the Airport’s Public Safety and Security, Operations, Maintenance, Transportation and Asset Management

 and Sustainability divisions.

 Before becoming Aviation deputy general manager, Bheodari served as interim assistant general manager for Operations,

-Operations, Maintenance and Security (OMS), which later was reorganized into two divisions (Public Safety
+Maintenance and Security (OMS), which later was reorganized into two divisions (Public Safety and Security; Operations,

 Maintenance and Transportation).
 The OMS division comprised Airside Operations, Landside Operations, Airport Maintenance,